-Following the DPSA directive, the Department engaged in the PERSAL cleanup Process, which among others resulted in all unfunded vacant position being abolished.
+The Department's organizational structure is based on five (5) programmatic up Process, which among others resulted in all unfunded vacant position being abolished.
 During the year under review, the Department managed to fill 14 of the 62 funded posts.